Mobile Menu

 • First Tuesdays: In-person social/potluck at 6PM (No presentation.)

-• Second, Fourth, and Fifth Tuesdays: Online only via Zoom at 7PM.
+• All other Tuesdays: Online only via Zoom at 7PM.

 Use the link below for an automated email reply with the Zoom information.